Burslem Public Realm

-As part of these plans, it was also decided to remove the existing road from outside The New Inn pub and replace it with a widened area of newly constructed public realm space.
+As part of these plans, the council also decided to remove the existing road from outside The New Inn pub and replace it with a widened area of newly constructed public realm space.
 The council viewed the new area of public realm as an opportunity to improve the appearance of the town centre, which would lead to more trade.

-With the construction of a new paved area of Chinese Sandstone situated next to the refurbished Concrete Block Paved footway, the necessity of a polyurethane sealer for both areas to prevent staining from food and drink from the nearby The New Inn pub, combined with the requirement of providing sand stabilisation for the Market Place area denied the opportunity for just one Resiblock product to be used throughout the site.
+With the construction of a new paved area, made of Chinese sandstone and situated next to the refurbished concrete block paved footway, there was a need for a polyurethane sealer for both areas to prevent staining from food and drink from the nearby The New Inn pub.
+The client also required a solution that would prevent sand de-stabilisation; more than one sealant product needed to be used throughout the Market Place area.

-Due to the different paver types being used, Resiblock suggested the use of Resiblock ‘22’, formulated for use on Concrete Block Paving (CBP), across the 832m² of Concrete Block Paving and Resiblock ‘22’ A.F, specially designed to be used on Natural Stone, on the 551m² of Chinese Sandstone.
-The use of Resiblock ‘22’ A.F was also suggested as it would enhance the colours of the Chinese Sandstone, which would help with the council’s desire to improve the appearance of the area.
+Due to the different paver types being used, Resiblock suggested the use of Resiblock ‘22’, formulated for use on concrete block paving (CBP), across a 832m² area and Resiblock ‘22’ A.F, specially designed to be used on natural stone, on the 551m² of Chinese sandstone.
+The use of Resiblock ‘22’ A.F was also suggested as it would enhance the colours of the Chinese sandstone, which would help with the council’s desire to improve the appearance of the area.

-Easy application and requires no specialist labour; both ‘Resiblock 22’ and ‘Resiblock ‘22’ A.F’ binds the jointing sand preventing its removal from both natural and manmade forces.
+Resiblock Sealers are easy to apply and require no specialist labour.
+Both ‘Resiblock 22’ and ‘Resiblock ‘22’ A.F’ bind the jointing sand, preventing its removal from both natural and manmade forces.
 Both products will inhibit weed and grass growth from the joint whilst providing a significant degree of stain protection.
-Once cured, it remains fully elastomeric thereby accommodating the small elastic deflections incorporated in the pavement design.
+Once cured, the joints will remain fully elastomeric, thereby accommodating the small elastic deflections incorporated in the pavement design.